Logiqx/gps-guides/sessions/contacts/zugm/README.md

 There are a few spikes evident in the Fenix 5 data when stationary (actually in the water) but during sailing time the data looks decent.

+The spikes may be due to the use of GPSBabel to load make the FIT file usable.
+Need to re-check when the original FIT can be analysed.

 ![img](img/fenix-5.png)